-There are four options for working out your provisional tax: Accounting Income Method (AIM), standard, estimation or ratio.
+There are 4 options for working out your provisional tax:

+- Accounting Income Method (AIM)

+- standard

+- estimation

+- ratio.

 AIM option

 The Accounting Income Method (AIM) bases your provisional tax instalments on your cash flows during the year.

 You need AIM-capable accounting software that will calculate your provisional tax payments for you (if any) at each instalment date using your accounting records.